 Ryan Ross – Principal Conductor

-Conductor Ryan Ross is the Principal Conductor for the Allen Philharmonic Orchestra, a professional symphony orchestra in Texas, as well as Director of Orchestras at Plano West Senior High School.
+Conductor Ryan Ross is the Music Director for the Allen Philharmonic Orchestra, a professional symphony orchestra in Texas, as well as Director of Orchestras at Plano West Senior High School.
 Previously, he served in several conducting posts, including four seasons as Artistic Director and Conductor for the Dallas Festival of Modern Music and its resident ensemble Ars Nova Dallas, five years as Music Director for the East Texas Youth Orchestra, and several seasons as Cover Conductor for the Lubbock Symphony Orchestra.

 A consummate advocate for music education, Ross has taught music at the elementary and secondary levels.
 On four occasions, his orchestras have been named state champions in the Texas Honor Orchestra competition, they‘ve been named national winners in both The American Prize and National Orchestra Honors competitions, and in 2018, the Plano West Orchestra played an invitational performance at The Midwest Clinic in Chicago.
 He is particularly pleased that over two dozen of his students have gone on to careers in music.

 Ross holds degrees from the University of Illinois and Texas Tech University, studying conducting with Donald Schleicher and Gary Lewis.
 He has had further study with major pedagogues in the field, including Marin Alsop at the Cabrillo Festival, Gustav Meier, Larry Rachleff, Jeff Grogan, Larry Livingston, and Kenneth Woods.
 Ryan Ross resides in Plano, TX with his wife Christy.
 Their son, Declan, was born on Leap Day, 2016.